-In [91] Ahmad, Ibrahim, and Siddiqui determined the total irregularity strength of generalized Petersen graphs.
-In [139] Al-Mushayt, Ahmad, and Siddiqui [139] determined the total edge (vertex) irregularity strength for convex polytope graphs having the same diameter.
-In [2467] Siddiqui determined the irregularity strength of six classes of convex polytope graphs with pendent edges.
-Ramdani, Salman, Assiyatum, and Semaničová-Feňovčíková [2166] establish upper bounds for the total vertex (edge) irregularity strength and total irregularity strength for disjoint union of arbitrary graphs.
-Naeem and Siddiqui [1881] determined the total irregularity strength of disjoint union of isomorphic copies of the generalized Petersen graph.
-In [2952] Yang, Siddiqui, Ibrahim, Ahmad, and Ahmad determined the exact value of the total irregularity strength of three planar graphs.
-In [2236] Salama introduced three kinds of snake graphs and investigated their total irregularity strength.
+In [98] Ahmad, Ibrahim, and Siddiqui determined the total irregularity strength of generalized Petersen graphs.
+In [148] Al-Mushayt, Ahmad, and Siddiqui [148] determined the total edge (vertex) irregularity strength for convex polytope graphs having the same diameter.
+In [2681] Siddiqui determined the irregularity strength of six classes of convex polytope graphs with pendent edges.
+Ramdani, Salman, Assiyatum, and Semaničová-Feňovčíková [2348] establish upper bounds for the total vertex (edge) irregularity strength and total irregularity strength for disjoint union of arbitrary graphs.
+Naeem and Siddiqui [2039] determined the total irregularity strength of disjoint union of isomorphic copies of the generalized Petersen graph.
+In [3214] Yang, Siddiqui, Ibrahim, Ahmad, and Ahmad determined the exact value of the total irregularity strength of three planar graphs.
+In [2429] Salama introduced three kinds of snake graphs and investigated their total irregularity strength.
+Ibrahim, Khan, Asim, and Waseem [1158] determined the exact value of the total irregularity strength of cubic graphs.
+Tilukay, Tomasouw, and Rumlawang [2926] determined the total irregularity strength of complete graphs and complete bipartite graphs.